TooFuW/TooFuW/README.md

 ### 🛍️ Shopify Websites:
 - [AKOS](https://akos.nc/) – An e-commerce website for local products.
-- [Pacific Sécurité](https://pacificsecurite.nc/) – An e-commerce website for security cameras and surveillance equipment.
+- [Pacific Securite](https://pacificsecurite.nc/) – An e-commerce website for security cameras and surveillance equipment.

 ### 💻 Wordpress Websites:
 - [Videosafe](https://videosafe.pacificsecurite.nc/) – A website for a cloud storage solution for videosurveillance.

 ---

-## 📦 Small projects
+## 📦 Personal projects

 - [ChessComHelper](https://github.com/TooFuW/ChromeExtension_ChessComHelper/) - A chrome extension that highlights the threatened pieces on Chess.com.